arthurWeyna/pathapouf/README.md

 # Input

-Read counts and alleles frequencies for each site should be bundled into a single input file (see example input file).
+Read counts for one sequenced genetic pool and alleles frequencies for each site should be bundled into a single input file (see example file).
+This file should have a header, one line per site and two whitespace-seperated columns.
+The first column should give read counts for each allele, separated by commas.
+The second should give allele frequencies for each alleles, separated by commas, and for each subpopulation, separated by semicolons.
+The first column of the header can be anything, but the second column of the header gives names to subpopulations that will be used in the output, seperated by semicolons.
+Importantly, allele order should be consistent across columns and subpopulations.

 # Output

+PatHapOuf outputs four files.
+The user is asked to supply a prefix which will be used to name these files:

+* {prefix}